polterguy/polterguy.github.io/documentation/magic/index.md

 * __[databaseType]__ - What type of database used for the magic database becoming the default database type
 * __[password]__ - The root user's password
-* __[settings]__ - The initial value for your _"appsettings.json"_ file
+* __[settings]__ - The initial value for your _"appsettings.json"_ file.
+This is the entire JSON content of your _"appsettings.json"_ file in string format, and will be sanity checked on the server to some extent

+The endpoint can only be invoked by a root user, and will setup Magic to use the specified connection string found in your __[settings]__ field, verify the database server exists and can be connected to, create the `magic` database if not existing from before, and create a root user account in the `users` table for you with the specified __[password]__.
+The endpoint can only be invoked _once_ and will throw an exception if the system has previously been setup - Which Magic determines by checking the `auth:secret` value of your existing _"appsettings.json"_ file, and if it's not the default value, Magic will assume it's been previously setup and throw an exception.

+If the `magic` database already exists in your database server, it will run its migration scripts, and replace the existing root user's password with whatever you provided as a payload to the endpoint invocation.

 #### GET magic/system/config/version-compare

 This endpoint requires two version numbers and return -1, 0 or 1 depending upon which of the two versions comes before the other one.
-It's useful for validating the backend is at least at some specific version number, or higher, before for instance installing modules and such requiring a specific version.
+It's useful for validating the backend is at least at some specific version number or higher, before for instance installing modules and such requiring a specific version.
+The versions it expects to perform this comparison must be in the form of `vn.n.n`, e.g. _"v10.14.33"_.
+Refer to the **[version]** slot further down in this document to understand how a Magic version provides semantic meaning with its version entities.
+The query parameters the endpoint requires are as follows.

+* __[version_1]__ - Left hand side comparison argument
+* __[version_2]__ - Right hand side comparison argument

+If __[version_1]__ is lower than __[version_2]__ the endpoint will return -1.
+If the versions are the same the endpoint will return 0, if __[version_1]__ is higher it will return 1.

 ### CRUD related endpoints

-These endpoints allows you to among other things generate CRUD HTTP backend modules, and is at the heart of the _"CRUDififier"_ in Magic.
+These endpoints allows you to among other things generate CRUD HTTP backend modules, and is at the heart of the _"CRUDifier"_ in Magic.
 In addition these endpoints allows you to generate SQL based HTTP endpoints, and/or frontends using a template of some sort.
+Most of these endpoints are not intended for being directly invoked by your code, but rather from the Magic dashboard as it is creating HTTP backend endpoints for you, and/or frontends based upon your backend.

+### Backend CRUD operations

+This section describes the parts that generates backend HTTP endpoints for you, typically wrapping a database table with CRUD operations.

 #### POST magic/system/crudifier/crudify

-This endpoint creates one CRUD HTTP backend endpoint for you, wrapping the specified database table, with the specified HTTP verb.
+This endpoint creates one CRUD HTTP backend endpoint for you, wrapping the specified database table with the specified HTTP verb/CRUD-operation.
 The endpoint requires the following payload.

 ```json
 {